captainplanet9000/Cival-mcp-trading-platform/README.md

 ## 🎯 Overview

-The MCP (Model Context Protocol) Trading Platform is a comprehensive, enterprise-grade algorithmic trading system designed for institutional trading operations.
+The Cival MCP Trading Platform is a comprehensive, enterprise-grade algorithmic trading system designed for institutional trading operations.
 It combines cutting-edge AI/ML technologies with robust risk management and real-time market analysis capabilities.

 ### Key Features